Three of Pentacles

 This situation is caused by your goals or current situation being somewhat complex, or you have missed problems that others know more about and can clear up for you.

-Perhaps you know the problems but are trying to hide a loss.
+Perhaps you know the issues but are trying to hide a loss.

-Whatever the problem or plan, it is time to be more open with the group around you that you consider your team: partners, family and trusted friends.
+Whatever the problem or plan, it is time to be more open with the surrounding group that you consider your team: partners, family and trusted friends.

 Yes through being open to sources of help, advice and collaboration.